Skip to content

 1 / 1

-The company commits to no land clearances of primary forests or areas required to protect or enhance HCVs since November 2005, and no land clearances of HCVs or HCS forests since November 2018, through the RSPO Principles and Criteria 2018.
+The company commits to no land clearing damaging primary forests or areas required to protect or enhance HCVs since November 2005, and no land clearing damaging HCVs or HCS forests since November 2018, through the RSPO Principles and Criteria 2018.
 Full points have therefore been awarded on the basis of the company's RSPO-certified landbank (>75%) and a further commitment to be 100% certified within 5 years.
 The company's own reporting defines deforestation as the development of HCV, HCS, and peatland areas and specifies any deforestation/conversion past 2015 will not be accepted.

 • Y